Making and Receiving Payments

 Checking my balance and transactions

-You can view your account balance in real-time whenever 24/7 via the Cashplus Mobile App or Online Servicing.
+You can view your account balance in real-time whenever 24/7 via the Cashplus Bank App or Online Banking.
 You can also view and download up to 18 months of transaction history.

 A ‘pending transaction’ puts money to one side from the cash that’s in your account.
 Everything you pay for using your card starts off as a pending transaction and usually becomes authorised for payment within two calendar days.
 There are three main times when it might take longer for a transaction to become authorised:

 - Something you’ve paid for or money you’ve withdrawn has been authorised for payment, but hasn’t been taken from your account yet, for example, a monthly DVD subscription

 - ‘Reserved’ funds requested by some places you use your card.
 For example, when checking in, some hotels take your Cashplus card details for an ‘authorisation transaction’ that reserves enough money to cover your bill

 - ‘Voids’.
 For example, when you change your mind about something you’ve bought and the store cancels it, or if a payment has been duplicated, it may take a few days for it to clear off your account